What's the source IP address of the traffic that Elastic Load Balancing sends to my web servers?

 These IP addresses can be used for various purposes, such as allowing the load balancer traffic on the web servers and for request processing.
 It's a best practice to use security group referencing on the web server's security group inbound rules for allowing load balancer traffic from Classic Load Balancers or Application Load Balancers.
 However, because Network Load Balancers don't support security groups, based on the target group configurations, the IP addresses of the clients or the private IP addresses associated with the Network Load Balancers must be allowed on the web server's security group.

-Note: The IP addresses for Classic Load Balancers and Application Load Balancers change over time.
+Important: The IP addresses for Classic Load Balancers and Application Load Balancers change over time.
 Refrain from using this information to statically configure your applications to point to these IP addresses.

 Find private IP addresses associated with load balancer elastic network interfaces using the AWS Management Console